The Annotated Forge Manual (WIP)

 A single environment, with an entrance and exit, that uses a single texture collection.

-[Aleph One no longer requires that maps use a single texture collection; thus, Visual Mode.lua and Vasara allow mapmakers to texture levels using textures from any collection.
+[Aleph One no longer requires that maps use a single texture collection; thus, Visual Mode.lua, Vasara, and VAF allow mapmakers to texture levels using textures from any collection.
 However, I advise using multiple texture sets sparingly for two reasons: first, textures from different collections do not always mesh well aesthetically; and second, using a single texture from any collection will cause Aleph One to load the entire collection, regardless of how many textures you load from it. –Ed.]

 Designed for single or multiplayer play.
 Also known as a Map Level.